secgroup/ctforge/README.md

     $ sudo apt install nginx uwsgi postgresql postgresql-contrib postgresql-server-dev-all

-Create an user that will be responsible of running the website instance
+Create an user for running the website instance

     $ sudo useradd ctforge -m -G users -s /bin/bash

-Add a database user with the ability to create new databases
+Add a database user with the permission to create new databases

     $ sudo -u postgres createuser -d -P ctforge
     $ sudo service postgresql restart

 Login as the `ctforge` user, download and unpack the CTForge source code